azayrahmad/dsa-teaching-material/README.md

-# dsa-teaching-material
+# Basic Data Structures & Algorithms using C++ - Lecture material
-Teaching material for Data Structure &amp; Algorithms course
+Teaching material for Data Structures & Algorithms course.
+The syllabus is based on DSA course curriculum of Primakara University.

+## What's covered
+- Basic data collections
+- Sorting and searching algorithms

+## Prerequisites
+- Basics of programming, especially in C++.